About Fatality Inquiries

 Inquiry Time and Location

-The Inquiry proceedings will take place in the Guysborough Municipal Building at 33 Pleasant St., Guysborough, N.S.
-Among other things, the building was previously used as a satellite courthouse.
+The Inquiry proceedings will take place in the Guysborough Municipal Building at 33 Pleasant St., Guysborough, N.S unless otherwise noted.
+The building was previously used as a satellite courthouse.

 Participating in the Inquiry